How to Install Metal Shelving That Actually Works

 Locate wall studs with a stud finder.
 Studs are typically spaced 16 or 24 inches apart, measured center to center, as explained by The Spruce.
 Mark stud locations lightly with pencil.
 Your bracket placement will depend on whether you are using individual brackets or a wire shelving system.

 For wire shelving systems, install the hang track first.
-Run it parallel to the ceiling and secure it into the top plate using #12 pan-head screws, according to Home Depot's wire shelving guide.
+Run it parallel to the ceiling and secure the top track to studs/top plate using the manufacturer-recommended screws for your wall type (use appropriate length and diameter screws/anchors).
 This track supports the entire system weight.

 For bracket systems, use a level to keep everything horizontal.
 Pre-drill holes at marked locations to prevent wall damage, then secure brackets with appropriate screws, as recommended by Home Depot.
 Space brackets no more than 24 inches apart for light to medium loads.